Abstract

 ScholaWrite 2.0 is launching!
 Here's what we aim to do:

-• Develop an assistant that can better understand human cognitive writing behavior and support cognitively-aware suggestions without disturbing their thinking process.
+• Develop an AI assistant that understands researchers' real workflows and can provide support without disrupting their thinking process.

 BibTeX